Firehed/php-project-template/README.md

 - Includes `apcu` and `opcache` extensions for performance
 - Includes `pdo-mysql` as a default database connector

+### Code Quality
+- Includes PHPUnit, PHPCS, and PHPStan
+- All are preconfigured and run during CI (See below)

 ## Git
 - Configures `.gitignore` for common excludes in a PHP project